lmammino/loige.co/content/posts/2023-03-26_the-senior-dev/index.md

 The last 2 soft skills I want to touch on are autonomy and a focus on delivery.

 Sometimes senior software engineers are in a unique position to contribute significantly to projects that require in-depth research and grind.
-Heavily technical projects such as the ones related to performance optimization, significant refactoring, and re-architecturing.
+Heavily technical projects such as the ones related to performance optimization, significant refactoring, and re-architecture.
 These are often projects that are quite important for the business because they can unblock innovation and bootstrap new business capabilities.

 In my experience, it's not uncommon that in such projects, a single individual contributor might be well positioned to spend some amount of time focusing and achieving a significant amount of progress in a very short amount of time driving the first big chunk of the research forward.

-But even in these situations it is important to avoid silos at all costs.
+But even in these situations, it is important to avoid silos at all costs.

-If you are working on such a project, make sure to have regular check-ins with management and other senior colleagues to keep your progress in check, get usuful feedback and share your learnings.
+If you are working on such a project, make sure to have regular check-ins with management and other senior colleagues to keep your progress in check, get useful feedback and share your learnings.

-But the ability to deliver value by working autonomously is not only useful in research projects, it's a good skill to master in general.
+But the ability to deliver value by working autonomously is not only useful in research projects, but it's also a good skill to master in general.

-In the software industry it is more common to work with things we don't know than it is to work we things we know!
+In the software industry, it is more common to work with things we don't know than it is to work we things we know!

 There are always new domains to explore, new challenges to face and new tools to deal with.
 Therefore, it's important to be able to learn quickly and upskill fast when needed.
-You shouldn't be waiting for other people to teach you and tell you how to do certain things, you should be able to do certain amount of progress on your own, for instance by consuming and understanding documentation and existing code.
+You shouldn't be waiting for other people to teach you and tell you how to do certain things, you should be able to do a certain amount of progress on your own, for instance by consuming and understanding documentation and existing code.

-If you have broad skills already, it should almost be a second nature to be able to add more to it when needed.
+If you have broad skills already, it should almost be second nature to be able to add more to them when needed.

-Of course, it is OK to ask for help if you feel stuck, but it's also important to try to do everything you can to progress on your own so you can build as much context as possibile and maximise the outcome of the time spent receiving help from others.
+Of course, it is OK to ask for help if you feel stuck, but it's also important to try to do everything you can to progress on your own so you can build as much context as possible and maximise the outcome of the time spent receiving help from others.

-Ideally, a senior software engineer doesn't need to much guidance.
-They are able to figure out what's needed to move things forward by themselves and by involving other people when needed.
+Ideally, a senior software engineer doesn't need too much guidance.
+They can figure out what's needed to move things forward by themselves and involve other people when needed.

 Another facet of this involves negotiating expectations and understanding what it means to be successful in the current environment.
-It's good to be upfront with management and the rest of the technical team and define what individual and team success look like.
-If you don't know what's expected from you and the rest of the team, even if you feel you are doing the right thing, you might end up not delivering the value that is expected from you; similarly, you might not be able to help your team at being successfull.
+It's good to be upfront with management and the rest of the technical team and define what individual and team success looks like.
+If you don't know what's expected from you and the rest of the team, even if you feel you are doing the right thing, you might end up not delivering the value that is expected from you; similarly, you might not be able to help your team at being successful.

-Building this attitude of bluntness and clarity, generally keeps the mood more positive and helps with avoiding disappointments.
+Building this attitude of bluntness and clarity generally keeps the mood more positive and helps with avoiding disappointments.

 Of course, you can't always avoid all disappointments or failure scenarios.
-So when poop hits the fan, you might be tempted to blame someone else or the system, but it's instead more mature to ask what could have been done better and what could be done in the future to avoid similar issues from raising again.
+So when the poop hits the fan, you might be tempted to blame someone else or the system, but it's instead more mature to ask what could have been done better and what could be done in the future to avoid similar issues from raising again.

 ![A fan with a red background](./a-fan-with-a-red-background.jpg)